rbroek/objectiv.io/docs-playground/docs/tracking/api-reference/general/configureTracker.md

 ```

 :::info
-`window.objectiv.tracker` is the default tracker used by all [Location Trackers](/tracking/api-reference/location-trackers/overview.md) and [Event Trackers](/tracking/api-reference/event-trackers/overview.md) trackers.
+`window.objectiv.tracker` is the default tracker instance used by all [Location Trackers](/tracking/api-reference/location-trackers/overview.md) and [Event Trackers](/tracking/api-reference/event-trackers/overview.md).
 :::